 There are various stages of endometriosis.
 The treatment we recommend for you will depend partly on which stage your condition has progressed to.

-When we treat endometriosis, we treat the symptoms that come with it – the pelvic pain or infertility.
-These can be treated with manual therapy, medication or surgery.
+When we treat endometriosis, we treat all the symptoms that come with it, such as the pelvic pain or infertility.
+These can be treated with pain education, manual therapy, medication or surgery.

 If you have endometriosis but no pain or fertility concerns, you don’t necessarily need treatment.
 Regular check-ups with your doctor are often the best way to monitor your condition.